toddbranch/ECE382/notes/L21/index.md

 ## Functions

 Functions are the C equivalent to assembly subroutines or Java methods.
-They allow you to make your code modular and resuable.
+They allow you to make your code modular and reusable.

 ### Function Call